ligershark/JavaScriptLocalizer/README.md

     scripts.Transforms.Add(new LocalizationTransform(typeof(Resources.text)));

-In this case, a .resx file with the name `text' is used.
+In this case, a .resx file with the name `text` is used.

 And finally add the `ScriptBundle` to the `BundleTable`: